sensor-dream/APIVOF/guidelines/list-info/g-packs-in-system-fedora-34.md

 <summary>gstreamer1-plugins-fc</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : Future Composer input plugin for GStreamer 1.0.x
+Short desc    : Future Composer input plugin for GStreamer 1.0.x
 URL          : http://xmms-fc.sourceforge.net
-Лицензия     : GPLv2+
+License      : GPLv2+
-Описание     : This is an input plugin for GStreamer which can play back Future Composer
+Descript     : This is an input plugin for GStreamer which can play back Future Composer
              : music files from AMIGA.
 Song-length detection and seek are implemented, too.
 ```